-Living in a monochromatic lackluster urban environment of Jerusalem filled with cars, people and a tension so thick it is palpable, we have a rather constant yearning for the next escape.
-Little did we know when we planned our trip to Crete, what an elixir it would turn out to be.
+Living in a monochromatic lacklustre urban environment of Jerusalem filled with cars, people and a tension so thick it is palpable, we have a rather constant yearning for the next escape.
+Little did we know when we planned our week-long Crete family vacation, what an elixir it would turn out to be.

 We flew into Heraklion (Iraklio) and rented a car to take us to our first pit stop some 45kms south and a world away.
 A small village called Zaros in the slopes of Mount Psilortis, the highest mountain in Crete.
 The drive was easy enough following the car rental map and thankfully all signs are transliterated.

 The drive was a bit longer than expected but we didn’t mind much since we were soaking in the abundance of green everywhere and watching the snow-capped mountains shift with each turn in the road which made for some unexpected and lovely scenery along small windy roads.